What is the YIELD Function?

 - As recommended by Microsoft, the date arguments were entered as references to cells containing dates.

 A few things to remember about the YIELD Function:

 - The settlement date provided is greater than or equal to the maturity date.

 - We provide invalid numbers for the rate, pr, redemption, frequency, or [basis] arguments.
 That is, if we provide rate < 0; pr ≤ 0; redemption ≤ 0; frequency is any number other than 1, 2, or 4; or [basis] is any number other than 0, 1, 2, 3, or 4.

 - Any of the arguments provided is non-numeric.

 - The settlement and maturity dates provided are not valid dates.

-- The settlement date is the date a buyer purchases a coupon, such as a bond.
-The maturity date is the date when a coupon expires.
-For example, a 30-year bond is issued on January 1, 2010 and is purchased by a buyer six months later.
+- The settlement date is the date a buyer purchases a security such as a bond.
+The maturity date is the date when a security matures/expires.
+For example, assume a 30-year bond is issued on January 1, 2010 and is purchased by a buyer six months later.
 The issue date would be January 1, 2010, the settlement date would be July 1, 2010, and the maturity date would be January 1, 2040, which is 30 years after the January 1, 2010 issue date.